florianhartung/wasm-for-plugin-systems/work/sections/implementation.typ

 / Plugins as self-contained WASM files: For the implemented plugin system, plugins are standalone WASM files.
     They contain program code, metadata and can additionally contain binary data segments as resources.
 / Sandboxed plugin execution: Plugin execution is completely sandboxed, assuming that Wasmtime as the chosen Wasm runtime does not introduce any loopholes allowing sandbox escape attacks.
-    Plugins can only access interfaces exposed to it by the core editor and it is not able to access other editor state.
+    Plugins can only access interfaces exposed to it by the core editor statically defined via a WIT definition and it is not able to access other editor state.

 === Validation
 Furthermore one can validate, whether the implemented plugin system is useable in practice.
-This will be done by doing a rough reevaluation of the criteria defined in @definition-criteria in the following:
+This will be done by doing a rough reevaluation of the criteria defined in @definition-criteria:

 / Performance: There were no measurements for the performance of the implemented plugin system due to time-constraints.
-    However Wasmtime compiles the Wasm bytecode at the startup of the editor, which is why there should be only a minimal overhead present when Wasm functions are invoked e.g. due to event hooks.
+    However Wasmtime compiles the Wasm bytecode at the startup of the editor, which is why there should be only a minimal overhead present when Wasm functions are later invoked.
 / Plugin size: There were plugin sizes measured for two different plugins, both containing only the minimum required code for a plugin to load.
     The first plugin is written in Rust with bindings generated by `wit-bindgen` and then compiled on release mode.
     It contains close to zero program logic, except for the relatively small amount of plugin metadata.